chiara-mauri/VesSynth/README.md

 where the required arguments are:
 - ```<vol>``` is input nifti volume to segment.
 - ```<outputDir>``` is output directory where segmentations are saved
 - ```<modality>``` indicates the modality/contrast of the input volume.
-Accepted values are 'T2star' (for exvivo MRI - bright and dark vessels), 'HipCT' (for Hierarchical Phase-Contrast Tomography - dark vessels) and 'TOF' (for in vivo Time-Of-Flight MRA - bright vessels)
+Accepted values are
+   - 'T2star': for exvivo MRI and all T2star-based contrasts.
+Vessels are both bright and dark.
+Mesoscopic resolution (100-200um)
+   - 'HipCT': for Hierarchical Phase-Contrast Tomography.
+Dark vessels.
+Resolution ~ 30um
+   -  'OCT': for Optical Coherence Tomography.
+Dark vessels.
+Resolution ~ 20um
+   -  'TOF': for in vivo Time-Of-Flight Magnetic Resonance angiography.
+Bright vessels.
+Resolution ~ tentatively from 160um iso to 500um x 500um x 800um

 optional arguments are:
 - ```<threshold>``` value used to threshold the 'vessel probablity' to obtain a hard segmentation. default is 0.3